aimicrocot/Scenarios-Extension/README.md

 ### How to use:

-1. Click the Puzzle button (where the Character Definition is)
+1. Click the button with the open book icon (where the Character Definition is)

 2. Enter the scenario text and click the Add button